 The latest 2018 Gross Areas Standard includes many other important features, but it is especially thorough with regards to single occupant leasing, which is arguably the most prevalent use of the standard.
 Notably, single occupant leasing includes support for Multi-Building Sets using Inter-Building Area calculations to determine the proportionate allocation of areas such as Connectors, Auxiliary Structures and Parking Areas to buildings within a Multi-Building Set or Building Complex.

-Extreme Measures is the editor and illustrator of the BOMA 2018 Gross Areas Standard.
+Extreme Measures is the editor and illustrator of both the BOMA 2024 and BOMA 2018 Gross Areas Standard.